phani125/project-2/readme.md

 ## Time taken:

-- This project took me 1hr 20min to build from scratch.
+- I have taken 1hr 20min to build from scratch.